graemetlloyd/ProjectBlackFish/Input data/SourceList.md

 Bisconti, M., Munsterman, D. K. and Post, K., 2019.
 A new balaenopterid whale from the late Miocene of the Southern North Sea Basin and the evolution of balaenopterid diversity (Cetacea, Mysticeti). *PeerJ*, **7**, e6915.

 Bisconti, M., Munsterman, D. K., Fraaije, R. H. B., Bosselaers, M. E. J. and Post, K., 2020.
 A new species of rorqual whale (Cetacea, Mysticeti, Balaenopteridae) from the Late Miocene of the Southern North Sea Basin and the role of the North Atlantic in the paleobiogeography of *Archaebalaenoptera*. *PeerJ*, **8**, e8315.

+Bisconti, M., DaMarco, P., Mao, S., Pavia, S. and Carnevale, G., in press.
+The earliest baleen whale from the Mediterranean: large-scale implications of an Early Miocene thalassotherian mysticete from Piedmont, Italy. *Papers in Palaeontology*.

 Boersma, A. T. and Pyenson, N. D., 2015. *Albicetus oxymycterus*, a new generic name and redescription of a basal physeteroid (Mammalia, Cetacea) from the Miocene of California, and the evolution of body size in sperm whales. *PLOS ONE*, **10**, e0135551.